Burn Rate & Runway Calculator

 Step 2: Enter your total monthly expenses (gross burn)

 Gross burn is every dollar you spend in a month: salaries, rent, infrastructure (AWS, Vercel), tools, marketing, contractors, and anything else.
 Be honest — include all expenses, not just the obvious ones.
-Founders regularly underestimate burn by 15–30%.
+Founders commonly underestimate burn when contractor invoices, annual SaaS renewals, and payroll tax are excluded from the monthly view.

 Step 3: Enter your current cash balance